Ksengnupan/SoftwareDesignAIoT/README.md

 * Customer can access the menu by **scanning the QR code**.
 ![Ordering Sequence Design](/images/UserStories1_1.jpg)

-* **For the customer side:** when a customer selects a menu and submits an order, the order list is added to the database and the consumer is notified that the order has been placed. **For the kitchen staff side:** the web page that the kitchen staff sees is refreshed every 10 seconds, and the order list is shown on the desktop screen of the kitchen staff. <br>
+* **For the customer side:** when a customer selects a menu and submits an order, the order list is added to the database and the consumer is notified that the order has been placed. <br>
+**For the kitchen staff side:** the web page that the kitchen staff sees is refreshed every 10 seconds, and the order list is shown on the desktop screen of the kitchen staff. <br>
 ![Ordering Sequence and Order Display Design](/images/userstories_1_2&3.jpg)

 * Once the kitchen staff finishes preparing an order, they will use the website to indicate that it is ready.
 This will trigger an update to the order status in the database and a message will be sent to the MQTT broker indicating that the order is ready.
 When this message is received by core2, it will notify the customer that their order is now ready to be served. <br>